docker/docs/docker-for-mac/faqs.md

 ### What are system requirements for Docker for Mac?

-Note that you need a Mac that supports hardware virtualization and can run at least macOS `10.10.3+` or `10.11` (macOS Yosemite or macOS El Capitan).
+You need a Mac that supports hardware virtualization and can run at least macOS `10.10.3+` or `10.11` (macOS Yosemite or macOS El Capitan).
 See also [What to know before you install](install.md#what-to-know-before-you-install) in the install guide.